 Dr. Leo Deutschländer, serving as a liaison between the German government and Lithuanian Jewish communities, helps found the Yavneh Orthodox school system, which includes girls’ schools.

-Sarah Schenirer opens a school in her two-room apartment on św.
+In autumn, Sarah Schenirer opens a school in her two-room apartment on św.
 Katarzyny 1 #7.
 She writes that she has at first twenty-five students, but they quickly grow to forty.
 Most are the daughters of former customers.

 The Kraków chapter of Agudah Israel, under the leadership of Rabbis Asher Shapiro, Moshe Deutscher (later an Agudah representative in the Polish Sejm), and Meir Heitner, takes on the financial responsibility for the school, and names it Bais Yaakov, after Exodus 19:3, “So shall you say to the House of Jacob,” which is traditionally understood to refer to teaching Torah to women.